 Noomi Rapace began her film career in Sweden before bringing her talents overseas to America.
 She's well-known for her gritty roles and going to great lengths for each character.
 But what are her best films?
 What are her worst?
 Below I will list the top five best and the top five worst of her career.
 As always, I will include a complete filmography with my ratings of each film.

 Best #1: The Girl with the Dragon Tattoo

 Noomi Rapace's Lisbeth is THE Lisbeth, as far as I'm concerned.
-She went to extraordinary lengths to get the right body build, the right mental mindset, and the right attitude.
-Lisbeth was a taxing role to play but Noomi dominated the role, bringing life to Stieg Larsson's popular novel.
+She went to extraordinary lengths to get the right body build, the right mindset, and the right attitude.
+Noomi dominated this taxing role, bringing life to Stieg Larsson's popular novel.
 The extended version is actually better than the initial first release, as the extended gives you 30 more minutes of important story details.
 I give The Girl with the Dragon Tattoo (the original Swedish version and its Extended Cut) 4 out of 4 stars.

 Best #2: Beyond

 Beyond, also known as Svinalängorna, stars Noomi Rapace as Leena, a happily married mom who wakes up one morning, thinking it'll be another perfect day with her kids.
 She gets a call from a nurse who says her mother is dying and wishes to see Leena one last time.
 Leena is forced to come to terms with her past and decide whether or not she can face her mom, and her past, and choose forgiveness.

 Beyond is a powerful, emotional film that breaks your heart and stirs your soul all at once.
 There's humor, drama, happy times and sad times.
 It's a perfect film all around.
 I give it a 4 out of 4.